 Thank you for your interest in the University of Kentucky Otolaryngology – Head and Neck Surgery Residency Program.
 We believe we have an outstanding residency experience and look forward to sharing information about our program with you.

 Our program’s greatest strength is the operative experience.
 Our residents operate one-on-one with a faculty member in virtually every case.
 A progressive experience leads to surgical competence and confidence.
 Graduating case volumes for UK residents are regularly well-above national averages.
 In addition, we are proud that 100 percent of our graduating residents are board certified by the American Academy of Otolaryngology.
 Our faculty is dedicated to the highest level of patient care and resident education.
-We relish guiding residents towards their vocational goals, be it in academic medicine, fellowship, research, private practice, or employed practice.
+We strive to mentor residents towards their vocational goals.

-Do you want to become a great clinician in the field of otolaryngology?
-Do you want to have the opportunity to participate in research and become published extensively?
-Do you want to work in a close-knit department that promotes teamwork and excellent patient care?
-Then you have come to the right place!
-We welcome your interest in our program, and look forward to hearing from you further.
+If you desire to become a great clinician in the field of otolaryngology, to have the opportunity to perform research and become published, and to work in a close-knit department that promotes teamwork and world-class patient care, then the University of Kentucky Department of Otolaryngology residency program may be the right place for you.
+We welcome your interest in our program, encourage you to explore this website extensively, and look forward to hearing from you further.